DanielPortovedo/sso-proxy-haproxy-lua/README.md

 #### global
 - `root_uri`: Defines the base uri of your application.
 Is a **mandatory string**.
 - `public_uris`: Defines public endpoints that the proxy will ignore.
 This implies that no manipulation is going to be made to the request.
-Is a **mandatory list of strings**.
+Is a **not mandatory array of strings** with default being an empty array.
 - `debug_mode_enabled`: Enables or disables the `/sso-proxy/debug` endpoints that dumps debugging information, and enables or disables the dump that also happens in the logs of the application when you add a specific header to the request (this implementation is not yet implemented).
 Is a **mandatory boolean**.

 Example: